hallsamir14/Kafka_Email_Service/README.md

 ## Testing the Application (For Developers):

 - **Testing Infrastructure**: Test infrastucture is built using pytest.
-To run test, simply use the "pytest" command in the terminal.
+To run test, simply run the `pip install -U pytest` and `pytest` commands in the python terminal.
 All test are in the "tests" folder.
+Pytest configurations are in `Kafka_Email_Service/pytest.ini`
+  - **Test Classes**
+    - Test classes are implemented for organization purposes.
+They also allow fixtures containing objects to be passed to each test function.
+    - When running pytest each test will be displayed with a path and test outcome
+      - `tests/emailer_test.py::TestEmail::test_email PASSED`
+      - `(test folder)/(test file)::Class::Function STATUS`
+  - **Pytest Fixtures**
+    - A fixture provides a defined, reliable and consistent context for the tests.
+We use fixtures here to pass the same data/objects to the other test functions.
 - **Integration Test**: Integration test are in the "integration_tests" folder.
 They combine multiple components of the app.
-Most will have simplified docker files that run necessary isolated components of the app.
-In conftest.py the paths to the dockerfiles are added to the pytest command line options.
+  - Most will have simplified docker files that run necessary isolated components of the app.
+(E.g. isolated mock database)
+  - In conftest.py the paths to the dockerfiles are added to the pytest command line options for organization and use across multiple files.
-- **Robust Testing**: Every functioning module in the app has corresponding test associated.
+- **Robust Testing**: Every functioning module in the app has corresponding test associated unless said function is marked as private